azizazlan/hardhat-test/README.md

 await new Promise((resolve) => setTimeout(resolve, 300000)); // 5 minutes
 ```

 I ran the test for 3 times.
 The first two tests were to request `requestRandomWords`.
 I did twice because I thought something went wrong but actually the request just took a little longer than 3 minutes.
-Being impatient, I run another (second) test and I did have to wait for about 5 minutes!
+Being impatient and not knowing the transaction was in the Pending state, I continue to run another (second) test.
+This time I have to wait for about 5 minutes!

-You may monitor the request at the Subscription Manager [page](https://vrf.chain.link/).
-It should display in "Pending" section.
+You should monitor the request(s) in the Subscription Manager [page](https://vrf.chain.link/).
+The pending transactions should be displayed in the "Pending" section.

 Once the requests ( in my case two of them ) have been successfully transacted.
-I commented the two lines above and run the test with the following lines:
+I ran the (third)test again with the following lines commented:

 ```javascript
 //const transaction = await smartContractInstance.requestRandomWords();